drduh/YubiKey-Guide/README.md

 EOF
 ```

-Use [LUKS](https://askubuntu.com/questions/97196/how-secure-is-an-encrypted-luks-filesystem) to encrypt the new partition.
+Use [LUKS](https://dys2p.com/en/2023-05-luks-security.html) to encrypt the new partition.

-Generate and view another unique [Passphrase](#passphrase) (different from the  one used for the GnuPG identity) to protect the encrypted volume:
+Generate another unique [Passphrase](#passphrase) (ideally different from the one used for the Certify key) to protect the encrypted volume:

 ```console
 LUKS_PASS=$(LC_ALL=C tr -dc 'A-Z1-9' < /dev/urandom | \